OCHA-DAP/pa-aa-yem-flooding/analysis/03_forecast_analysis.md

 df_era5_dict[GOVS[1]].plot(rot=90, title=GOVS[1])
 ```

-A bit concerned about these plots.
-The data don't seem
+A couple of potential issues: The data don't seem
 as smooth as with CHIRPS, and the peak rainfall in the last
-3 years does not appear to be present.
+3 years does not appear to be present for Marib.

-The units appear to be mm.

 Next, on to RP calculation.